 - any potential impact that could be characterised as serious and irreversible according to specified principles and

-- the offset obligation required to offset the likely biodiversity impacts of the development or clearing proposal, expressed in biodiversity credits.
+- the offset obligation required to offset the likely biodiversity impacts of the proposed development, activity, clearing or biodiversity certification expressed in biodiversity credits.

 - ecosystem credits, which measure the offset requirement for impacts on threatened ecological communities, threatened species habitat for species that can be reliably predicted to occur with a plant community type, and other plant community types generally